opencityint/zipcode_geography_php/README.md

 ## A php class to determine adjacent zipcodes from a zipcode database.

-zipsInit() input and output stubs - echoes json encoded output
+zipsInit() input and output stubs - echos json encoded output

 zipsWithinRadius(zipcode, radius) - returns array